ashishbhandari003/smart_pension_app/README.md

 		print_result(query)
 	end

-8. Code is tried to be kept simmple and clean as possible.
+8. Code is tried to be kept simple and clean as possible.

+9. Test-Driven Development (TDD) is involved.

+10. FileValidator is used to validate argument passed as File type.

+11. ParseFile is used to read and store logs and then print output.